About Experience Projects Education Interests Contact

 Outside the office.

-Sport has shaped how I think about product as much as engineering has — structured training, comfort with discomfort, and a healthy attention to marginal gains.
-The mindset travels.
+Sport has shaped how I think about product as much as engineering has — structured training, comfort with discomfort, a sharp eye for marginal gains.
+The mindset travels well.

 Andrea sailing